JGCRI/xanthos/README.md

 # xanthos
 Xanthos is a Python model designed to quantify and analyse global water availability historically and in the future at 0.5° × 0.5° spatial resolution and a monthly time step.
 Its performance and functionality was tested through real-world applications.
 It is open-source, extensible and accessible for researchers who work on long-term climate data for studies of global water supply, and the Global Change Assessment Model (GCAM).
 This model integrates inherent global gridded data maps, I/O modules, hydrologic processes and diagnostics modules parameterized by a user-defined configuration file.

+# !Notice!
+This repository uses the Git Large File Storage (LFS) extension (see https://git-lfs.github.com/ for details).
+Please run the following command before cloning if you do not already have Git LFS installed:
+`git lfs install`

 # Introduction
 Xanthos is a model for calculating global water availability, developed at the Joint Global Change Research Institute of the Pacific Northwest National laboratory, USA.
 The initial objective of this model is to quantify changes in future freshwater availability under various climate change regimes, and to serve as the freshwater supply component of the Global Change Assessment Model (GCAM) [1-3].
 The model has been used in previous publications to explore different climate and socioeconomic scenarios over the 21st century and assess their implications on water scarcity regionally and globally [4-5].